fchauvel/MAD/README.md

 ## TODO

- * Support for alternative queue disciplines FIFO, LIFO
+ * Features
     * Support for request differentiation
     * Support for timeout
     * Support for autoscaling
- * support for throttling policies
+    * Support for throttling policies
- * Improve error syntax/semantic error reporting
+ * Improve error  reporting
+    * Errors in the parameters passed to the CLI
+    * Semantic and syntactic errors in MAD files
+ * Examples
+    * SensApp example
+ * Refactorings
+    * Move TaskPool and Task in a separate module
+    * Move workers and autoscaling-related class in a separate module
+    * Enable parser's logging only when testing